Published in

 1. Christ in the House of Martha and Mary.

-The biblical painting by Jan Vermeer represents Jesus visiting his sisters Mary and Martha’s home.
+The Biblical painting by Johannes Vermeer represents Jesus visiting his sisters Mary and Martha’s home.
 If you look closely at the face of Jesus, his eyes are wide and filled with sympathy towards others.
-His long brown hair and mastery of hands while having a conversation are other points to notice about him.
+His long brown hair and mastery of hands while having a conversation are other points to note about him.
 While Mary keenly listens to his conversations, glancing at him through her pure love, Martha resumes to occupy herself with the household work.
 A specialty of Vermeer’s work is the use of lights on each of their faces.
-Besides, if you can see the enlightenment light surrounding Jesus’ head, you will be just attracted to the artwork.
+Besides, if you can see the spiritual light surrounding Jesus’ head, you will be just attracted to the artwork.
 It is filled with love towards the siblings, the holy teachings, the mastery of light, and enriched positivity.
-The bright colors used in the composition perfectly enhance it, just like it seems Jesus is in front of us, speaking to us about his teachings on forgiveness.
+The bright colors used in the composition perfectly enhance it, just like it seems Jesus is in front of us, speaking to us about his teachings.

-It tells us about Jan Vermeer witnessing things, outlooking the positive side of the situation.
+It tells us about Jan Vermeer witnessing things, and looking at the positive side of the situation.

 Christ in the House of Martha and Mary Johannes Vermeer